 There was a high level of importance associated with the role.
 It appears as well, that the title raised the status of these officers.
 Ottoman Turkish military ranks carried a corresponding aristocratic title.
 In the case of a Lieutenant’s rank this was normally “EFFENDI”.
 However, in the Annuaire, the named Lieutenants, who are entitled ‘Aides-de-Camp Honraires’, end their names with the aristocratic title of “BEY”, which was normally intended for the MAJOR rank and above.

-Right: Various 'Aides-De-Camp to the Sultan' Uniform Insignia.
+Above - Various 'Aides-De-Camp to the Sultan' Uniform Insignia:

 A: Gold Cuff Star: In the personnel service of the Sultan (see G-H).